nyaruka/rp-archiver/README.md

  * `ARCHIVER_DB`: URL describing how to connect to the database
  * `ARCHIVER_TEMP_DIR`: The directory that temporary archives will be written before upload
- * `ARCHIVER_DELETE`: Whether to delete messages and runs after they are archived, we recommend setting this to true for large installations

 ### AWS services: